-BDO Capital, BPI Capital, China Bank Capital, and PNB Capital, acting as Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners, shall receive an estimated fee of 0.55% of the gross proceeds of the Offer, inclusive of amounts to be paid to the Co-Lead Underwriter and selling agents.
+BDO Capital, BPI Capital, China Bank Capital, and PNB Capital, acting as Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners, shall receive an estimated fee of 0.55% of the gross proceeds of the Offer, inclusive of amounts to be paid to any other Co-Lead Underwriters, Participating Underwriters and selling agents.

 No dealer, salesman or any other person has been authorized to give any information or to make any representation not contained in this Prospectus.
-If given or made, any such information or representation must not be relied upon as having been authorized by the Company, the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners or the Co-Lead Underwriter and selling agents.
+If given or made, any such information or representation must not be relied upon as having been authorized by the Company, the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners or any of the Co-Lead Underwriters, Participating Underwriters, and selling agents.